Betta fish or the Siamese Fighting Fish are easily one of the most eye-catching aquarium dwellers.

 The fry of the Siamese fighting fish reaches its adult size of approximately 7cm (3 inches) very fast, in a matter of several months.
 After the growth stops the fish will remain the same size throughout the whole lifespan, which can be up to three years, provided the living conditions are adequate.

-The very first thing to get out of the way when planning a habitat for your betta fish is the size of the tank.
-To exist comfortably every fish needs to have a space of at least 19 litres (or 5 gallons).
-Of course, the more betta fish you are planning to accommodate, the bigger tank you’ll need.
+The very first thing to get out of the way when planning a habitat for your betta fish is the size of the betta tank.
+To exist comfortably every fish needs to have a space of at least 19 litres (or 5-gallon tank).
+Of course, the more betta fish you are planning to accommodate, the bigger betta fish tank you’ll need.

 Adding a filter to your betta fish house is a must.
 The filtration system you choose should have the capacity of processing the entire tank’s water three to five times each hour.
 For example, a 75 litre (20 gallons) tank’s filter will go through at least 225 litres (60 gallons) of water every 60 minutes.

 One prevalent misunderstanding is that betta fish suck largely surface air instead of oxygenated water and can thus be safely housed without an aerator in very little bowls.

 After you’ve selected the optimal tank, it is time to consider the quality and temperature of water for your bettas to swim in.

 Bettas are tropical fish and can only survive in warm water with a temperature balance between 25C and 27C (or 78F to 82F).
 This means that you will most likely require a heater in your tank to maintain the right temperature level.

 Colder water makes them lethargic and vulnerable to certain diseases.
 This is because cold water suppresses the immune system of the betta fish.

 Do betta fish need light?

 Yes, they do.
 The light control is another factor to consider.
 We already know that betta fish sleep during nighttime, which also means that their in-the-dark vision is down to a very minimum.